robertjdominguez/fixit-1/readme.md

 [] Create a `card-text` class with a font-size of `25px`

 [] Style images to stay within their parents if the screen is resized

+Don't forget to come show me these when you're done!
+There's a challenge after you're finished.